 For those reasons, and because there was no dispute that the employees were fired solely because of the Facebook postings, the Board found that their terminations were unlawful violations of the Act.

 As is clear from the Hispanics United decision, in the context of social media posts about employment conditions, the medium of delivery is not important.
 Established law applies to protect employees' rights under the Act, provided the criteria set forth in Myers I and II are demonstrated.
+Two reports issued by the NLRB in 2011 and 2012 are also instructive on these concepts and how they applied in other cases.

 Moreover, not only is it important to understand when social media posts may or may not be the basis for terminating an employee, counsel must know when reliance on company policy is inappropriate, as was the case here.